wegoerling/pat/README.md

 **Last Updated by Ebony Christian 4/28/2019**

 ## User Guide for Phase II EVA Task Generator Project
-The purposed of the EVA Task Generator project is to replace manual procedure creation process for Extravehicular Activities (EVA) by NASA, Johnson Space Center personnel.
-The goal of the application is to takes an EVA checklist in YAML file format as input, and output a Word document in the standard procedure format with minimal post processing.
+The purpose of the EVA Task Generator project is to replace the manual procedure creation process for Extravehicular Activities (EVAs) by NASA, Johnson Space Center personnel.
+The goal of the application is to take an EVA checklist in a YAML file format as input, and output a Word document in the standard procedure format with minimal post processing required.

 ## Motivation
-The software intends to assist NASA personnel in the performance and management of tasks during “space walks” outside the International Space Station (ISS) or future vehicles.
-The primary objective of the project is to automate and organize the creation of task lists used in space walks and ensure that they are easily accessed and updated by stakeholders.
+This software intends to assist NASA personnel in the performance and management of tasks during “space walks” outside the International Space Station (ISS) or future vehicles.
+The primary objective of the project is to automate and organize the creation of task lists used in space walks and ensure that they are easily accessed and can be updated by stakeholders.

 ## Build status